Phil Lynott: Death

-Lynott's last years were heavily affected by drug and alcohol dependency, leading to his collapse on 25 December 1985 at his home in Kew.
+Lynott's final years were heavily affected by drug and alcohol addiction, leading to his collapse at his home in Kew on 25 December 1985.
 He was discovered by his mother, who was not aware of his heroin addiction.
 She contacted his wife, Caroline, who knew about it and immediately identified the problem as serious.
-After Caroline drove him to a drug clinic at Clouds House in East Knoyle, near Shaftesbury, he was taken to Salisbury Infirmary where he was diagnosed as suffering from septicaemia.
+After Caroline drove him to a drug clinic at Clouds House, he was taken to Salisbury Infirmary, where he was diagnosed with septicaemia.
 Although he regained consciousness enough to speak to his mother, his condition worsened by the start of the new year and he was put on a ventilator.
-He died of pneumonia and heart failure due to septicaemia on 4 January 1986 at the age of 36.
+He died of septicaemia-induced pneumonia and heart failure on 4 January 1986, at the age of 36.

-Lynott's funeral was held at St Elizabeth's Church, Richmond, on 9 January, with most of Thin Lizzy's ex-members in attendance, followed by a second service at Howth Parish Church near Dublin on 11 January.
-He was buried in St Fintan's Cemetery in Sutton, County Dublin.
+Lynott's funeral was held at St Elizabeth's Church in London on 9 January, with most Thin Lizzy ex-members in attendance, followed by a second service at Howth Parish Church near Dublin on 11 January.
+He was buried at St Fintan's Cemetery in Dublin.